Dr. M. Nuruzzaman

-Dr. M. Nuruzzaman is an Indian doctor and a politician who has been MLA of the Deganga constituency (120 AC) since 2011.
+M. Nuruzzaman is an Indian doctor and politician who has been MLA of the Deganga constituency (120 AC) since 2011.
 He is the son of A.K.M.
 Hasanuzzaman, the founding father of the Muslim League and ex-minister of commerce and industries in the state of West Bengal.
 In 2001 he lost by a mere 64 votes against the then speaker Hashim Abdul Halim.
 From the Amdanga constituency.
 He has served as the chairman of the minorities cell of the TMC party from 2006 to 2010.
 He has also served as the general secretary of the TMC party from 2006 to 2011.

 Academics and career

 Nuruzzaman was born 18 October 1961 in Mograhat (south 24 pgs), West Bengal.
 He began his career in a village madrasah school.
 He passed his high school from Taltala High school in 1976 securing a rank of 32 all over Bengal including highest marks in the Bengali language in which he scored 140 out of 200.
 He was awarded a national scholarship.
 Thereafter he went on to join Presidency College to study Chemistry (Hons) passing out in the year 1979.
 From the year 1980-85 he pursued MBBS from Nil Ratan Sircar Medical College from under Calcutta University.
 In 1988 he completed a DMRD (Radio Diagnosis) from Calcutta University.
 From 1990 to 1992 he pursued MD (community medicine) from Calcutta University.
 He served as Assistant Prof in Tripura Medical College (2007–2011).
 He currently serves as a medical consultant in an individual capacity.

 Apart from being a doctor and a politician he likes to use his free time writing.
 He was the editor of Bengali weekly Al-Hilal from 1980 to 1995.
 He also served as editor of Bengali magazine Subarna Bangla Somoy till 2013.

 He is also known for his various charity works and is the chairman of the AKM Hassanuzzaman foundation.